Last Updated: 15 Jan 2019

 The process of editing and approving content on an asset when workflow is applied is shown in the figure below.

 The Workflow screen of an asset allows you to view the currently running Workflow, approve or reject the changes and apply a Workflow Schema.
-For more information on how to create a Workflow Schema, refer to the Workflow Schemas manual.
+For more information on how to create and apply a Workflow Schema, refer to the Workflow Schemas manual.